On this page:

 The agent is bound by professional conduct regulations to:

 Estate agents must:

-- advise a seller that all commissions and other outgoings are negotiable
+- advise you that all commissions and other outgoings are negotiable

-- communicate to you all verbal and written offers from prospective buyers, unless you instruct otherwise in writing
+- let you know of all verbal and written offers from prospective buyers, unless you instruct otherwise in writing

 You can expect the agent to: